 What Did Kíli Mean When He Said “Amrâlimê” to Tauriel?

-In this article, you’re going to find out what Kíli said to Tauriel in The Battle of the Five Armies and what that phrase actually means.
-“Amrâlimê” is one of the more controversial additions to the movie that are not present in Tolkien’s original book, which is why we thought it merited a certain explanation.
+In this article, you’ll find out what Kíli said to Tauriel in The Battle of the Five Armies and what that phrase actually means.
+“Amrâlimê” is one of the more controversial additions to the movie that are not present in Tolkien’s original book, which is why I thought it merited a certain explanation.

 What does Kíli say to Tauriel in The Hobbit?